Healthy Food Financing Initiative

 In 2014, Finance Fund Capital Corporation (FCAP) with support from the Ohio Regional Convergence Partnership, the United Way of Central Ohio and the United Way of Greater Cleveland commissioned The Food Trust to conduct a statewide quantitative research study to identify Ohio communities that lack access to healthy food options.

-The report, Food for Every Child: The Need for Healthy Food Financing in Ohio, mapped communities located at the confluence of high rates of diet-related death, poor supermarket access and low-income and determined that over two million Ohioans, including 500,000 children, live in low-income communities (LIC) underserved by supermarkets.
+The report, Food for Every Child: The Need for Healthy Food Financing in Ohio, mapped communities located at the confluence of high rates of diet-related death, poor supermarket access and low-and moderate-income and determined that over two million Ohioans, including 500,000 children, live in low-and moderate-income communities (LIC) underserved by supermarkets.

 Healthy Food Financing Task Force